Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 Scenic Drive + Photo Ops

-In the late evening, take a drive through the east side park and stop at some of the pull offs for photo ops.
-If you have the time and energy, you can also visit Checkerboard Mesa on this side.
-The drive through Zion is so gorgeous and a perfect way to spend the afternoon after a long day of hiking.
-Put on some tunes and cruise!
+In the late afternoon once you’ve recovered, take a drive through the east side park and stop at some of the pull offs for photo ops.
+The drive through the side of Zion is so gorgeous and a perfect way to spend the afternoon after a long day of hiking.

 Day 6: Day Trip from Zion to Bryce Canyon